universal-tilt-js/react-universal-tilt/README.md

 ## Event

-`onTiltChange` event will output the x, y & angle of tilting
+`onTiltChange` event callback will output the x, y & angle of tilting

 ## Examples